Cumberland County DUI Guide

 Local Resources

 - Cumberland County Sheriff's Office Records Division: 131 Dick Street, Fayetteville, NC.
-Phone number not available.
+For incident/accident reports and media.

 What Makes Cumberland County Different

-- Evidence Procurement: Getting the police report and body cam footage requires different procedures.
-Police reports are generally free from the Fayetteville Police Department via Police-2-Citizen (P2C) or in person.
-However, obtaining body-worn camera footage from either FPD or CCSO requires filing a Petition for Release of Custodial Law Enforcement Agency Recording in Cumberland County Superior Court, which involves civil filing fees (approximately $200).
+- Evidence Procurement: You are responsible for obtaining the police report and body cam footage yourself.
+The Fayetteville Police Department requires a Petition for Release of Custodial Law Enforcement Agency Recording in Cumberland County Superior Court to obtain body cam footage.

 Sources